 Walk away from main squares for better prices

-Locals always know the best spots—don’t hesitate to ask.
+Ask hotel staff, guides or market vendors for the best spots—don’t hesitate to ask.

-What To Drink With Spanish Street Food
+Best Drinks to Try With Spanish Street Food

 Local Beer – Light lagers like Mahou or Estrella